buntine/SwervinMervin/README.md

 > "It's no Sonic the Hedgehog"

+And...

 > "You actually get points for killing people?"

+And even...

-> "I've taken dumps that were more fun than this..."
+> "I've taken dumps that were better than this steaming pile of assmilk..."

 ### Credits